Page Types & Structure

 layout:

-The page layout must be one of six possible values: page, essay, entry, cover, table-of-contents, bibliography, splash.
+The page layout must be one of six possible values: page, essay, entry, cover, table-of-contents, bibliography, splash, and objects-page.
 If left blank, or if any other value besides these six is entered, the layout type will default to page.

 layout: cover